dmpe/urlshorteneR/cran-comments.md

 * rbitlyApi: no visible global function definition for ‘assignInMyNamespace’:
 Undefined global functions or variables:
-    - @Mr. Hornik: Here I haven't been able to reproduce this note/error/warning, neither with --as-cran nor with some other options.
+    - @ Mr. Hornik: Here I haven't been able to reproduce this note, neither with --as-cran nor with some other options.
 Thus, I am unsure what my solution should be.
 However, I have added `@importFrom utils assignInMyNamespace` to the NAMESPACE.